 3. Implement Keywords Like a Pro

-After performing YouTube keyword research and finding new and relevant keywords for your videos, it’s finally time to start implementing them yourself.
+After performing YouTube keyword research and finding new, relevant and popular keywords for your videos, it’s finally time to start implementing them yourself.
 One way to do so is by adding tags to your channel’s videos.

 Begin by logging into YouTube Studio.